dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.31 - Position things on the surface of a sphere](/2021/05/14/threejs-examples-position-things-to-sphere-surface/)

-This is an example where I have worked out a crude yet effective module that can be used to create a special kind of sphere wrap group.
-The main create method of this sphere wrap group returns a group that of course has a sphere as one of the children, however it then also has a surface group.
+The first version of this example worked by way of a main create method that returns a group that of course has a sphere as one of the children, however it then also has a surface group.
 I then have another public method of this module that will create and add a object wrap group to the surface group and then this object wrap group contains a mesh that will end up being positioned on top of the surface of the sphere.

+Sense then I have made a number of revisions of this example that make use of other ways to set an object to a position along the surface of a sphere.
+In one revisions I added methods that make use of vector3 class methods, and in the latest revision I am now making use of raycaster.

 ### [ 2.32 - Scene or object3d shake example](/2021/05/06/threejs-examples-scene-shake/)